anonymousresearcher01/PyTorchSim/README.md

 1. `Gem5Simulator` obatins compute latency for TOG.
 2. `SpikeSimulator` verifies the output code.
-3. `BackendSimulator` simulates a NPU architecture.
+3. `TOGSimulator` simulates a NPU architecture.

 If you want to turn off the `SpikeSimulator` for fast simulation, you can set as below.
 ```bash